St Andrews Lakes in Kent: Everything you need to know

 View of St Andrews Lakes from quarry road entrance

-St Andrews Lakes has been a welcome sporting addition to an area of Kent which mainly attracts walkers who are following the North Down’s Way.
-It looks like they are continuously developing the park which means even more fun activities in Kent to look forward to!
+Overall, St Andrews Lakes has been a welcome sporting addition to an area of North Kent which mainly attracts walkers who are following the North Down’s Way.

 St Andrews Lakes - Best Things to do in Kent - Watersport - Simone Says GO!
 Travel Blog